Getting started with your new puppy

 - Tasks to keep her busy.

-The reward of being shown she has pleased you combined with food treats and toys she loves are all the tools you need to be able to train your puppy to a very high standard.
+The reward of showing affection combined with food treats and toys she loves are all the tools you need to be able to train your puppy to a very high standard.

-Keep her busy with activities that reward her and you will have a well-rounded obedient and loyal companion who will give you years of pleasure and very little problems.
+Keep her busy with activities that reward her and you will have a well-rounded obedient and loyal companion who will reward you with years of pleasure and very few problems.

 Your dog is going to be an intergral part of your family, don't train it to be the problem member

 But get it wrong and this sweet bundle of joy will turn into an uncontrollable rouge, she will ruin your garden, chew your furniture and possessions to bits and probably drag you over a cliff or under a car and it will all be your fault.